Self-confidence and the aura that comes with it can be a tricky beast to tame.

 To be confident in something you must practice it.
 No one ever felt confident doing something for the first time, the tenth or even the hundredth time.
 For example; fighters shadow box, working on their moves over and over before they ever fight someone and public speakers practice in the mirror reading their speech until it’s perfect.

-@@It comes down to this, practice increases ability and ability breeds confidence.@@
+It comes down to this, practice increases your ability and ability breeds confidence.

 Whenever you find yourself out of your comfort zone whether by chance or choice, try faking it.